The solution path of the generalized lasso: Discussion. Discussion

-\begin{itemize} \item {\it Specialized implementation for the fused lasso path algorithm.} When $D$ is the fused lasso matrix corresponding to a graph $\cG$, projecting onto the null space of $D_{-\cB}$ is achieved by a simple coordinate-wise average on each connected component of $\cG_{-\cB}$.
-It may therefore be possible (when $X=I$) to compute the solution path $\hbeta_\lambda$ without having to use any linear algebra, but by instead tracking the connectivity of $\cG$.
+\begin{itemize} \item\textit{Specialized implementation for the fused lasso path algorithm.} When $D$ is the fused lasso matrix corresponding to a graph $\cG$, projecting onto the null space of $D_{-\cB}$ is achieved by a simple coordinate-wise average on each connected component of $\cG_{-\cB}$.
+It may therefore be possible to compute the solution path $\hbeta_\lambda$ without having to use any linear algebra, but by instead tracking the connectivity of $\cG$.
 This could improve the computational efficiency of each iteration, and could also lead to a parallelized approach (in which we work on each connected component in parallel).

-\item {\it Number of steps until termination.} The number of steps $T$ taken by our path algorithm, for a general $D$, is determined by how many times dual coordinates leave the boundary.
-This is related to an interesting problem in geometry studied by \cite{donoho}, and investigating this connection could lead to a more definitive statement about the algorithm's computational complexity.
+\item\textit{Number of steps until termination.} The number of steps $T$ taken by our path algorithm, for a general $D$, is determined by how many times dual coordinates leave the boundary.
+This is related to an interesting problem in geometry studied by~\cite{donoho}, and investigating this connection could lead to a more definitive statement about the algorithm's computational complexity.

-\item {\it Connection to forward stagewise regression.} When $D=I$ (and $\rank(X)=p$), we proved that our path algorithm yields the LARS path (when LARS is run in its original, unmodified state) if we just ignore dual coordinates leaving the boundary.
-LARS can be modified to give forward stagewise regression, which is the limit of forward stepwise regression when the step size goes to zero (see \cite{lars}).
+\item\textit{Connection to forward stagewise regression.} When $D=I$, we proved that our path algorithm yields the LARS path (when LARS is run in its original, unmodified state) if we simply ignore dual coordinates leaving the boundary.
+LARS can be modified to give forward stagewise regression, which is the limit of forward stepwise regression when the step size goes to zero (see~\cite{lars}).
 A natural follow-up question is: can our algorithm be changed to give this path too? \end{itemize}

-In general, we believe that Lagrange duality deserves more attention in the study of convex optimization problems in statistics.
-The dual problem can have a complementary (and interpretable) structure, and can offer novel mathematical or statistical insights into the original problem.
+We believe that Lagrange duality deserves more attention in the study of many convex optimization problems in statistics.
+The dual problem can often have a complementary (and interpretable) structure, which can offer both computational benefits and novel mathematical or statistical insights into the original problem.